 23. Ivory gull

 Tapering off in population since the 1980s, ivory gulls are estimated to have lost as much as 85% of their population in Canada alone.
-They are the planet’s most polluted bird, laying eggs that have the highest concentrations of DDT and PCB of any bird on Earth.
-They are pellet-casters, producing small nuggets out of the animals they eat, then spitting them back up after they’re done.
-Try that at your next dinner party.
+They are the planet’s most pollution-impacted bird, laying eggs that have the highest concentrations of DDT and PCB of any bird on Earth.
+They are pellet-casting birds, producing small nuggets from the animals they eat and spitting them back up after they’re done.
+Etiquette in the Arctic has a loose interpretion.

 Red phalaropes are wading birds most of the year, and during the winter tend to spend their time on the ocean.
 Called grey phalaropes in Europe, these Arctic birds eat lice off the backs of whales.
 After breeding, females migrate south and leave the males to incubate the eggs and raise the chicks.
 Even more atypically, the female red phalarope is bright and colorful while the stay-at-home dad is less vibrant.

 The most common goose in the Arctic archipelago of Svalbard, the pink-footed goose unfortunately leaves a large carbon footprint by releasing gas from the ground while digging for food.
 Pink-footed geese are Svalbard’s largest nesting goose, and due to their size are better able to protect their young from Arctic foxes than other geese.
 This enables these Arctic birds to nest farther inland.